Henry E. Baker

 Henry Edwin Baker Jr. (September 1, 1857 – April 27, 1928) was the third African American to enter the United States Naval Academy.
 He later served as an assistant patent examiner in the United States Patent Office, where he would chronicle the history of African-American inventors.

-Personal life and education
+Early life and education

 Baker was born on September 1, 1857, in Columbus, Mississippi, and attended the Columbus Union Academy there.
 He received an appointment at the Naval Academy but encountered racial hazing.
 After two years, he transferred and completed his education at the Ben-Hyde Benton School of Technology in Washington, D.C., graduating in 1879.

-He went into law, graduating in 1881 from Howard University School of Law, a historically black college, at the top of his class.
+He went into law school, graduating in 1881 from Howard University School of Law, a historically black college, at the top of his class.
 He also completed post-graduate work there in 1883.